macOS: Things to do after installation (Apps, Settings, and Tweaks)

 App Store

-Turn off Video Autoplay and Automatic Updates as I usually do manual updates once a week to not miss new features.
+Turn off everyhing.
+As for Updates, I usually do manual updates once a week to not miss new features.

 Contacts